SOFTS-London cocoa climbs to 46-year peak, sugar slips

 * Dealers noted the strong pace of sugar production in the key centre-south region should ensure supplies are ample in the short-term, although there remain concerns that drier-than-normal weather is likely to curb output in India and Thailand.

-* Brazil's centre-south sugar production rose 9.95% in the second half of August when compared with a year earlier, totalling 3.46 million metric tons, data from industry group UNICA showed on Wednesday.
+* Brazil's centre-south sugar production rose 9.95% in the second half of August when compared with a year earlier, totalling 3.46 million metric tons.

 COFFEE